Preparing For a Face-To-Face Interview

 a.
 Be Early!
 There is absolutely nothing worse than being late to an interview.
 Candidates are rarely given a job offer after being late to an interview.
 Give yourself plenty of time to get there.

 b.
 Attire – Look sharp!
-This interview will be business professional.
+This face-to-face interview will be business professional.
 Polish your shoes, press your suit.

 c.
 De-clutter – Your briefcase/computer bag should be organized and neat.
 It assures the interviewer that you are an organized professional and it also allows easy access to retrieve any documents you may need.